 Martin Luther King, Jr. was born on January 15, 1929, at 501 Auburn Avenue.
 For the next twelve years, he lived there with his grandparents, parents, siblings, other family members, and borders.
 The home is located in the residential section of “Sweet Auburn”, the center of Black Atlanta.

-Hence why there’s so much that goes on every year in Atlanta for Martin Luther King Day!
-Not only is it a federal holiday in the States honoring his birthday, but a day to promote kindness, tolerance, and equality.
+Hence why there’s so many beautifully intrinsic things going on every year in Atlanta for Martin Luther King Day!
+Not only is it a federal holiday in the States honoring his birthday, but it’s a day to promote kindness, tolerance, and equality, as well as celebrate and protect the Civil Rights Movement.
 Here are nine things going on for Martin Luther King Jr. Day, here in the ATL.

 Where: The King Center

-The King Center is the epicenter for all things MLK, here in Atlanta.
+The King Center is the epicenter for all things MLK here in the ATL.
 It was established in 1968 by Coretta Scott King and is the official memorial dedicated to King’s legacy.
-For MLK Day, there will be a 10-day celebration of the life and accomplishments of Dr. Martin Luther King Jr. and his wife Coretta Scott King.
-There’s something for everyone, from performance art to insightful workshops.
-Click here for more information.
+For MLK Day, there will be a celebration of his life and accomplishments, with this unmissable event honoring valuable people with awards for working tirelessly to give their chosen communities a better life.

 Where: Several locations across the city

 Hands On Atlanta are an incredible organization that help the people of Atlanta find volunteer opportunities that are available across the city.
-Click here to find out what’s going on for Martin Luther King Day, with a schedule stretching throughout the entirety of January, and beyond!
+Click here to visit their website and find out what volunteering opportunities are currently on offer.

 Where: Atlanta History Center

-Commemorate the life and legacy of Dr. Martin Luther King, Jr. in his hometown of Atlanta through a variety of virtual and in-person educational activities, including simulations, crafts, and story time, as well as offerings for adults including author talks.
-The event is free with entry, but registration or day pass required.
-The special event will be taking place on the 16th and 17th of January Visit their website here for more information.
+Commemorate the life and legacy of Dr. Martin Luther King, Jr. in his hometown of Atlanta through a variety of educational activities, including simulations, crafts, and more.
+The event is free with entry, but registration or a day pass required.
+The special event will be taking place on the 16th of January.
+Click here for more information on this unmissable event.

 Where: Ebenezer Baptist Church

-Martin Luther King’s home church always make MLK Day extra special.
-Located near The King Center, the church will host an enchanting church service honoring the federal holiday, as well as other inspiring events.
+Martin Luther King’s local church always make MLK Day extra special.
+Located near The King Center, the church will host an enchanting collection of church services honoring the federal holiday, as well as other inspiring events thoughout the upcoming weeks.
 For the full list of events and more information, visit their website.

 5. MLK Day 5K Freedom Run